benibela/mailfilter/README.md

     : bar@example.org
     => exfolder

-The mails can be automatically marked as read by using the mark read command:
+The mails can be automatically marked as read with the mark read command:

     From: foobar
     => foolder